CarmenCarreno/carmencarreno/README.md

 Barely have I free time to do other things out of university, but what I like is to learn about everything.
 I’ve been studying french for two years know and it’s become my passion, and I also really love Biology so I like to read a lot about it, specially Neurology, and I enjoy to attend some congresses and symposiums.

-Because of my career, there are a lot of topics I am interested at… Nanotechnolgy, Administration and Technolgy Management, Artificial Intelligence and, Image and Signal Processing.
+Because of my career, there are a lot of topics I am interested on… Nanotechnolgy, Administration and Technolgy Management, Artificial Intelligence and, Image and Signal Processing.

 I like photography, not professionally but spontaneously.